parisepigenetics/RASflow_EDC/README.md

 - Sample1_R2_val_2_fastqc.html
 - Sample1_R2_val_2_fastqc.zip

 As previously MultiQC gives a summary for all the samples.
-It can be found in [mhennion @ clust-slurm-client 10:06]$ RASflow : ll output/LXACT_1/fastqc_after_trimming/ total 3,3M
+It can be found in `output/PROJECTNAME/fastqc_after_trimming/.
--rw-rw----+ 1 mhennion mhennion 1,4M May 14 13:50 report_quality_control_after_trimming.html
-drwxrwx---+ 2 mhennion mhennion 2,0M May 14 13:50 report_quality_control_after_trimming_data

 Nota: I will modify to have all the fastQC results in this folder.

 ### Mapped reads